Who will be on my care team?

 What is fetal echocardiogram?

 Fetal echocardiography (“echo” for short) is performed at our center by a pediatric cardiologist (a physician who specializes in fetal heart abnormalities).
 This non-invasive, high-resolution ultrasound procedure looks specifically at how your babies’ hearts are structured and function while in the womb.

 How can twin to twin transfusion syndrome (TTTS) be treated before birth?

 The key to twin to twin transfusion syndrome treatment is early diagnosis and intervention.
 What treatment option will be best for your babies will depend on the stage of the TTTS and your babies’ gestational age at diagnosis.
 Several options are available, including the following:

 - Expectant management: This involves continued close ultrasound surveillance throughout the pregnancy.
 We currently recommend expectant management for most Stage 1 TTTS.

-- Amnioreduction: This is a procedure that is used to remove excess fluid that has accumulated in the amniotic sac of the recipient baby.
+- Amnioreduction: This is a procedure that is used to remove excess fluid that has accumulated in the amniotic sac of the recipient twin.
 The procedure is similar to that of amniocentesis, with the doctor using “real-time” ultrasound images to guide a long, very fine needle into the uterus to withdraw the fluid.
 We may recommend this intervention for Stage 1 TTTS or when the TTTS is diagnosed later in the pregnancy and fetoscopic laser photocoagulation (see below) is no longer an option.